 - Website visitors will also be looking for keywords related to their business or industry to find valuable information.
 This allows you to create new content related to keywords they’re searching for in the design process.

 - Break up your content on each individual page.
-Make sure that each column has its own header and summarizes what’s inside (think newspaper article style) and that website copy is easy to read.
+Make sure that each column has its own header and summarizes what’s inside (think newspaper article style) and that the website copy is easy to read.

 - Optimize content by using enticing headlines on each page that draw the audience in.